 Bonuses & Fees

-As American Express’s high-end Aeroplan co-branded credit card for small businesses, the American Express Aeroplan Business Reserve Card currently offers 90,000 Aeroplan points as part of its signup offer via a referral link.
-The public offer is 5,000 points less than the referral offer.
+As American Express’s high-end Aeroplan co-branded credit card for small business owners, the American Express Aeroplan Business Reserve Card currently offers 100,000 Aeroplan points as part of its welcome offer either publicly or via a referral link.

 The bonus is distributed as follows:

-The card has an annual fee of $599, and you can add supplementary cardholders for $199 apiece.
+The card has an annual fee of $599, and you can add supplementary cardholders for $199 apiece; alternatively, you can also add a lower-tier Aeroplan Business Reserve No Fee card for free.

 In terms of the returns on everyday spending, the American Express Aeroplan Business Reserve Card has a very unique structure, offering cardholders: